Laguna del Maule (volcano): Composition of erupted rocks

 Several stratigraphic units have been distinguished at the volcanic field, including the Valley unit exposed in the Maule valley and the Lake unit found around the lake.
 The Valley unit's rocks are basaltic andesite.
 Plagioclase and, in lesser measure, clinopyroxene and olivine form its phenocrysts.
 The Lake unit is mostly postglacial and includes glassy rhyolite, which is poor in crystals.
 Phenocrysts in the postglacial rocks are biotite, plagioclase and quartz.
-Mafic rocks occur as discrete rock fragments in the rhyolitic units erupted by the rdm eruption.
+Granitic xenoliths and mafic rocks occur as discrete rock fragments in the rhyolitic units erupted by the rdm eruption.
 Microlites in the Lake unit rocks include biotite, plagioclase and spinel.
 Variable vesicular texture has been noted on rocks erupted during different eruptions.
 Temperatures of the postglacial magmas have been estimated at 820–950 C. The Holocene rhyolites are glassy and contain few crystals.
-Hydrothermal alteration has been reported at various sites, generating alunite, calcite, halite, illite, jarosite, kaolinite, montmorillonite, opal, quartz, smectite, sulfur, travertine and zeolite.
+Hydrothermal alteration has been reported at various sites such as La Zorra, generating alunite, calcite, halite, illite, jarosite, kaolinite, montmorillonite, opal, quartz, pyrite, smectite, sulfur, travertine and zeolite.
+At La Zorra there are occurrences of actinolite, apatite, augite, calcite, chlorite, hypersthene, ilmenite, magnetite, phlogopite, pyrite, pyroxene, quartz, thorite, titanite and zircon.

 The postglacial rocks are composed of similar elements.
 High aluminium (Ai) and low titanium (Ti) are present in the basaltic andesite and basalt, a typical pattern for basic rocks in zones where plates converge.
 The rocks overall belong to the calc-alkaline series, although some iron-rich rocks have been attributed to the tholeiitic series.
 Strontium (Sr) isotope ratios have been compared to the ones of Tronador volcano; additional compositional similarity is found to other volcanoes close to Laguna del Maule such as Cerro Azul and Calabozos.
 Laguna del Maule stands out for the frequency of rhyolitic rocks, compared to volcanoes farther south in the chain.
 There are compositional trends in the region of the volcanic arc between 33° and 42°; more northerly volcanoes are more andesitic in composition while to the south basalts are more frequent.